Exemption for Seniors and Persons with Disabilities

 You may qualify for a tax exemption for your garden suite under the following circumstances:

-- Your garden suite is used as the personal residence of a senior of at least 65 years of age or a person with a disability.
+• The garden suite is used as the personal residence of a senior (age 65 or older).

-- You are a family member of the senior or person with a disability.
+• You are a family member of the senior (age 65 or older).

-The assessed value of the temporary structure may be exempt as long as the senior or person with a disability resides in it as their personal residence.
+The assessed value of the temporary structure may be exempt as long as the senior (age 65 or older) resides in it as their personal residence.

 Example: